pfuri/basic-elixir/README.md

 });
 ```

-If you've ever been confused and overwhelmed about getting started with Gulp and asset compilation, you will love Elixir for CakePHP.
+If you've ever been confused and overwhelmed about getting started with Gulp and asset compilation, you will love Elixir.
 However, you are not required to use it while developing your application.
 You are free to use any asset pipeline tool you wish, or even none at all.

 <a name="installation"></a>
 ## Installation & Setup